agregorash/UFC_Match_Outcome_Predictor/README.md

 * Exploring historical data of past matchups in the UFC for past multiple years, it was found that the great majority of the time, the fighter in the red corner has a slightly greater chance as the victor in a match-up.

 ![Red vs Blue Total Wins](https://github.com/agregorash/final_project/blob/main/Tableau%20Viz/Viz/Red%20vs%20Blue%20Total%20Wins.png)
+*It can be concluded that Red Fighters have a higher (58.6%) chance to win, while Blue Fighters have a lower (41.4%) chance to win.
+Thus, fighting on the red corner offers a 17% higher chance of winning alone.*

 #### Machine Learning